k1m743hyun/create-query-for-correction/README.md

-# Create the query for correction
+# Create the Queries for Correction

 ### Description